Blog

 When considering business credit cards, be sure to compare annual fees, rewards programs, and opportunities to build credit history.

-The BILL Divvy Corporate Card* is a standout option with no annual fee, an excellent rewards program to help your organization save money, and automatic reporting to commercial credit bureaus.
+The BILL Divvy Card powered by Visa* is a standout option with no annual fee, an excellent rewards program to help your organization save money, and automatic reporting to commercial credit bureaus.

 The card also comes with free-to-use BILL Spend & Expense software that offers: